ProdigyTech/next_shortener/README.md

 ## Deployment

 The app is deployed on Vercel and can be accessed at [next-shorten.vercel.app](https://next-shorten.vercel.app).
 When deploying the app, make sure to set the `MONGODB_URI` environment variable in your deployment settings to connect to your MongoDB database.

-Thank you for using the URL Shortener App!
-We hope you find it useful and enjoy using it.
-If you encounter any issues, please don't hesitate to reach out for support.